 Getting an Interview

-I applied through a recruiter and the process took 2 days - interviewed at KBACE Technologies.
+I applied through a recruiter.
+The process took 2 days.
+I interviewed at KBACE Technologies (Nashua, NH).

-I applied online and the process took a day - interviewed at KBACE Technologies in September 2011.
+I applied online.
+The process took 1 day.
+I interviewed at KBACE Technologies (Nashua, NH) in September 2011.